Manaj93/pokemon/README.md

 - Foreground and background layers for visual depth
 - Modular class structure for sprites and boundaries
 - Battle zone detection and animated transition into battle mode
+- Battle UI with animated sprites, health bars, and attack interface

 ## 🧰 Technologies Used